August 22, 2014 § 2 Comments

 Here are four new ambigrams I have created over the past few days.
 All related in some ways to things I have been thinking about.
 The first two are for STEM (an acronym for Science, Technology, Engineering & Mathematics) and STEAM (Science, Technology, Engineering, Art & Mathematics).
 The next two are for Research and Gandhi.
 Why I have been thinking of Gandhi is a long and complex story that I shall leave for a later date.
 Anyway, here are the new ambigrams.

 My poem on imaginary numbers (The Mathematical “i”) was published in the March 2013 issue of At Right Angles, a school mathematics journal.
-You can download the entire issue here (it is a large download) or view the magazine in sections here with a link to the poem as a googledoc.
+You can read my poem on my website here: The Mathematical “i”

 Over the Christmas break my daughter and three of her friends got together to make a music video.
 The idea was simple, what if there were a version of Guita Hero (Sitar Hero anyone?) for Bollywood songs.
 Out of this idea emerged a 5+ minute long music video – with a story-line about 4 bored Indian kids, deciding to have a good time.
 Shot over two days in our basement, the music video was recently screened at the annual cultural program of the Indian Cultural Society of Greater Lansing.
 The video was great fun to make.
 Here it is.
 Enjoy.